 This is a physical education activity course that introduces the basic techniques of weight training and proper conditioning.
 Knowledge of proper form and performance of individual exercises for various muscles and/or muscle groups will be taught.
-This is a one credit hour course.

 PY 131J Aqua Fitness